podcastjs/podcastjs/readme.md

 ## Publish

-After the creationof your markdowns and settings, if you need a static site to be hosted in some server, follow these steps
+After the creation of your markdowns and settings, if you need a static site to be hosted in some server, follow these steps

 Generate the static site